SMRGHackathon2017/SMRGHackathon2017.github.io/index.md

 ### Topics

 There are three topics that we would like to explore.
-These have been proposed by colleagues from Department for Work and Pensions, Ministry of Justice and Cabinet Office as topics that would aid their research.
+These have been proposed by colleagues from Department for Work and Pensions,Ministry of Justice and Cabinet Office as topics that would aid their research.
 A full write up of the projects is here in Dropbox, and summaries are below:

-           Aim:

-           Gain insight into the types of jobs advertised and compare to existing official statistics Example areas for investigation: Types of jobs, Amounts, Where advertised and through whom, Skills etc

-           Potential approaches:

-           Visualisation tool for jobcentre staff to be able to visualise types and areas advertised, Spatial analysis, Natural Language Processing.

-           For those who are less technical:

-           Comparisons to existing data sources,
-           research into prevalence of jobs being advertised on social media - can apply directly or are they re-directed to job site?